mstksg/inCode/copy/entries/huffman-3.md

 First, we open our file handles for our input and output files.
-Then, we use what we learned in [Part 2][part 2] to get binary serializations of our length and our tree using `encode`, and use `B.hPut` to write it to our file, as the metadata.  `BL.hPut` from `Data.ByteString.Lazy` takes a file handle and a lazy `ByteString`, and writes that `ByteString` out to the file.
+Then, we use what we learned in [Part 2][part 2] to get binary serializations of our length and our tree using `encode`, and use `BL.hPut` to write it to our file, as the metadata.  `BL.hPut` from `Data.ByteString.Lazy` takes a file handle and a lazy `ByteString`, and writes that `ByteString` out to the file.
 We use the lazy version because `encode` gives us a lazy `ByteString` by default.